 Join on Microsoft Teams

-- 1. Click on the link above - You will have two options: Download the Windows app or Join on the web - If you select to join via web, type in your name and select Join Now If you have a Teams account, select sign in and join the meeting chat.
+1. Click on the link above 2.
+You will have two options: Download the Windows app or Join on the web 3.
+If you select to join via web, type in your name

 Bus Operator Hiring Incentives: